krfsm/learning-terraform/6-making-things-work/README.md

 # Part 6 - Making Things Work

 This is where things start to get a bit more advanced.
-In [part 5](../5-outputs) I started to mess around with maps, and in this part I both added security groups for the AZ and a Makefile.
+In [part 5](../5-outputs) I started to mess around with maps, and in this part I both added security groups for the AZs and a Makefile.

 Syntax for the Makefile:
 * `make all`: `terraform plan` for the `eu-central-1` AZ.
 Needed _something_ as a default.